striezel/botvinnik/doc/readme.md

 up your own server, e. g. by using [Synapse](https://github.com/matrix-org/synapse), the reference implementation.

-Probably the easiest way to sign up and try Matrix out is to use Riot, a web-based client.
-Go to <https://riot.im/app> to get started.
+Probably the easiest way to sign up and try Matrix out is to use Element, a web-based client.
+Go to <https://app.element.io/> to get started.
 This will allow you to sign up for a new account on Matrix.org.

 # Configuration file